RAID 6 Data Recovery

 Read Reviews

-We Helped Thousands Get Their Lost data back
+We Helped Thousands Get Their Lost data Back

-With over 7,175 satisfied customers & counting, we are proud to provide the service and results that exceed customer expectations.
+With over 7,225 satisfied customers & counting, we are proud to provide the service and results that exceed customer expectations.

 In a RAID 6 array, there must be at least four drives with two parity stripes on each disk.
 This results in a slower write time, but the redundancy means that the array can withstand two disk failures.
 After this failure, failed drives must be replaced, but it is during a rebuild that user errors occur.
 Additionally, parity may not be able to fill all the gaps in storage if more than one drive is missing.
 Secure Data Recovery has the experience and tools to recover any available files from a failed RAID 6.